BalashovAD/SingleEditStringEquality/README.md

 For strings that aren't multiples of the SIMD register size, we handle the remaining characters using the traditional method.
 Also, if a string is smaller than the SIMD register size, we would use the traditional comparison method.

 In theory, using SIMD operations, we can achieve up to a 16x (or 32x) speedup for infinite length strings since we're processing 16 (or 32) characters in a single operation.
-However, in reality, this optimal speedup isn't always achievable due to overheads associated with SIMD operations.
+In practice, achieving the optimal speedup from SIMD operations may be hindered by associated overheads.
-It's essential to remember that SIMD operations can sometimes be slower than regular operations depending on the CPU, so performance gains aren't always guaranteed.
+Depending on the CPU, SIMD operations might be slower than regular operations at times, meaning performance gains are uncertain.
 SIMD instructions might be more expensive due to factors such as loading and storing data to and from SIMD registers, potential data alignment issues, or additional instructions required for handling edge cases.